SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/bootstraps.rst

      - Enable all the RTL compilation optimisation to reduce simulation time (will increase compilation time)
    * - workspacePath(path)
      - Change the folder where the sim files are generated
+   * - withVerilator
+     - Use Verilator as simulation backend (default)
+   * - withGhdl
+     - Use GHDL as simulation backend
+   * - withIVerilog
+     - Use Icarus Verilog as simulation backend

 Then you can call the ``compile(rtl)`` function to compile the hardware and warmup the simulator.
 This will return you a ``SimCompiled`` instance.